 Values Day 2016

-Oakland Unified School District employees selected six values during the 2016 OUSD Values Day, on Monday, August 9.
-OUSD staff members will use the values identified to guide their work with the students in the District.
+Oakland Unified School District employees, students and stakeholders selected six values during OUSD Values Day, on Monday, August 8, 2016.
+OUSD will use the values identified to guide our work with students.

 Employees selected the following six values: